paulcpederson/blog/contents/articles/npm-run/index.md

 It's [no secret](../automatic-github-releases) that I like Grunt.
 As somebody who was running tasks like minification, image compression, and css preprocessing by hand, Grunt was a breath of fresh air.
 But like any technology, there was a learning curve.
 I had to find the right grunt plugins, learn how to configure and run everything, and also update my tasks as Grunt made breaking changes between versions.

 After several months of drinking the Grunt KoolAid while scrolling up and down in a monolithic four hundred line `Gruntfile.js` I suddenly realized how insane this had all become.
 There was a lot of boilerplate for something that is really not that complicated.
 Around that time I read [this article](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/), which really interested me.
 Wanting to learn more, I found [a similar article by substack](http://substack.net/task_automation_with_npm_run).
-I remained hesitant, but thought I'd give it a try as an experiment on my next personal project (best not to subject my coworkers to wild experimentation).
+I remained hesitant, but thought I'd give it a try as an experiment on my next personal project.

 About two months later I am still using npm to manage development tasks and I don't think I'll go back to grunt, gulp, or whatever broccoli is.
 There is something really refreshing and eloquent about using a simple list of commands in a JSON file.
 I now feel like I've gotten to the same comfort level using npm scripts as I had with Grunt, but now everything fits on one screen.
 Below I'll give a brief intro into how NPM runs commands, after which I'll dive into my current approach for various common tasks that front-end web development requires.

 ## How NPM Runs Scripts

-NPM references a file called `package.json`.
+NPM uses a file called `package.json` to do pretty much everything.
 If you were using Grunt or Gulp, chances are you are already familiar with this file.
 Along with `dependencies`, `devDependencies`, and things like `repository`, `version`, and `name` keys, `package.json` also includes a key called `scripts`.
-This is a simple list of scripts you can run with npm where the name of the script is on the left and the corresponding command is on the right.
+This is a simple list of scripts you can run with npm.
+The name of the script goes on the left and the corresponding command goes on the right.
 Scripts that are generally used everywhere in Node-Land are `start` and `test`, but you can add any number of scripts for your project.

 To run a script, just add a command to `scripts` like this: